- FanDuel and D.C. United have announced a multi-year partnership deal.

 FanDuel has leveraged their daily fantasy sports background to become one of the big players in the still developing US sports betting scene.
 The partnership deal with D.C.
 United represents their first such arrangement with a MLS soccer team.
 As part of the deal, FanDuel will be designated the ‘exclusive sports betting sponsor’ of D.C.
 United.
 The more interesting part of the deal is the plan to open what is described as a ‘world class sportsbook’ at D.C.
 United’s home stadium, Audi Field.
 Here’s how the sportsbook is described in a press release announcing the partnership:

 D.C.
-United and FanDuel Group plan to debut a world-class FanDuel Sportsbook retail experience in one of the current club areas in Audi Field in 2021, pending licensing and regulatory approvals from the DC Lottery.
+United and FanDuel Group plan to debut a world-class FanDuel Sportsbook retail experience in one of the current club areas in Audi Field, pending licensing and regulatory approvals from the DC Lottery.

 Upon its debut, the world-class retail FanDuel Sportsbook will feature various betting windows and self-service betting terminals available to sports fans 365 days a year.
 The FanDuel Sportsbook will feature bets on all major U.S. sports, including professional soccer, baseball, football, basketball, golf, boxing, motorsports racing and more.

 Sam Porter, Chief Strategy Officer of D.C.
 United, is excited to be working with one of the US sports betting leaders: